Content Warning: This article contains major spoilers.

 The Last of Us leaves viewers asking questions about morality.
 Was Joel right to sacrifice a cure for Ellie?
 Were The Fireflies correct in their decision to use Ellie?
 These questions are unanswerable, but Joel makes his decisions based on the love he holds toward his daughters.

-Associate Arts & Entertainment Editor (Volume 49) — Megan is majoring in English with minors in Creative Writing and History.
+Theatre Erindale Correspondent (Volume 50); Associate Arts & Entertainment Editor (Volume 49) — Megan is majoring in English with minors in Creative Writing and History.
+She served as Associate Arts & Entertainment Editor for Volume 49.
 Her love of the arts and experience in theatre and music are the backbone of Megan’s work with The Medium.
-Aside from her academics and journalistic endeavors, Megan can be found writing original music for streaming platforms, playing her pink Fender Jazz Bass, writing spooky detective stories, longing for the mountains of B.C., and watching Disney+.
+Aside from her academics and journalistic endeavours, Megan can be found writing original music for streaming platforms, playing her pink Fender Jazz Bass, writing spooky detective stories, longing for the mountains of BC, and watching Disney+.
 Her preferred instruments of writing are her notes app and her 1970s Erika typewriter.
-You can connect with Megan on Instagram, Twitter, and LinkedIn.
+You can connect with Megan on Instagram, X, and LinkedIn.